-The beautiful Eagle's Walk is the longest hiking path in Europe.
-Its main route winds through Tirol’s most gorgeous regions from St. Johann to St. Anton am Arlberg.
+The Eagle's Walk is the longest hiking path in Europe.
+Its main route winds through Tirol’s most gorgeous regions, from St. Johann to St. Anton am Arlberg.

 What could possibly motivate a reasonable human being to tramp up a mountain on shoes resembling tennis rackets?
 The answer is easy: the promise of an unforgettable exerience in the wild that can only be had by moving beyond the flurry on the ski slopes.

-This idyllic escape in sunny Carinthia is just the place for nature lovers, families, hikers, mountain bikers and equestrians in summer, and a skier's dream in winter.
+This idyllic escape in sunny Carinthia is just the place for nature lovers, families, hikers, mountain bikers, golfers and equestrians in summer, and a skier's dream in winter.

 Explore Zell am See-Kaprun's majestic peaks - the 3000m Kitzsteinhorn and the 2000m Schmittenhöhe - on a varied range of short and also more challenging routes.

-Tranquillity, simple pleasures, the fragrance of flower-strewn meadows and new mown hay, starry skies that city dwellers can only dream of.
-Discover the true luxuries of our time at an altitude of 1,400 metres in the mountain valley of Villgratental.
+Tranquillity, simple pleasures, flower-strewn meadows and starry skies that city dwellers can only dream of.
+Discover the true luxuries of our time at an altitude of 1,400 metres in the mountain valley of Villgratental in East Tirol.

 From Vienna, drive along the Danube westward towards Lower Austria.
 Just past the city of Krems, you’ll encounter the idyllic, terraced vineyards of the Wachau valley.
 Walking along a path through these ancient Weingärten may lead you to Langenlois, with the richest, most intensely flavored wines of the region.

-The Wachau is a region which straddles the banks of the Danube, rich in history and blessed with a mild climate and outstanding white wines.
-The UNESCO cultural heritage site of Wachau is a magical holiday destination throughout every season.
+The Wachau is a region which straddles the banks of the Danube, rich in history and blessed with a mild climate and outstanding wines.
+This UNESCO cultural heritage site is a magical holiday destination throughout every season.